Information

 To view more information about vulnerabilities, see Working-with-risks.

-To search for an asset, enter an asset or host name or IP address, and click Search
+You can enter an asset or host name or IP address, and click Search, or use the Advanced filter option to filter assets.

 To export scanned assets data with vulnerabilities